RoboMagus/home-assistant-docs/source/_integrations/adguard.markdown

 - Parental Control.
 - Safe Search.
 - Query Log.

+As well as for each client configured in AdGuardHome the following client specific switches:

+- Filtering.
+- Safe Browsing.
+- Safe Search.
+- Parental Control.

 These switches allow you to automate things easily.
 For example, one could write an automation to turn off Safe Search after the kids' bedtime.